Jira is getting a fresh new look and navigation

 Epics will often represent a big goal, project, or outcome.
 Instead of tackling everything all at once, Scrum teams often break down big goals into smaller pieces of work that then get added to a time-boxed sprint.

 The epic progress insight helps you connect the work you’re doing in your sprint to that larger goal, outcome, or epic.
-This could mean your sprint only contains issues working towards one epic, such as your launch plan.
+This could mean your sprint only contains work items working towards one epic, such as your launch plan.
 Or, maybe your team choose to divide and conquer and add work to a sprint that helps to progress multiple epics